falkr/ttm4115/pages/project/index.md

 During the semester you will work on a system specification in your development teams.
 This work is the basis for the entire course, and it will be delivered in several versions so you get feedback on it also during the semester.

+## Properties of the System

+* You will need some form of user interface, since we need to cover the interactions with the users of the system.
+At the same time, this is not a course about how to program the details of user interfaces.
+We will hence find some way of making prototypical user interfaces.
+What we would like to emphasize, however, is that the user interface is responsive, and react to the interactions with the other system components.

+* Managing interactions between components through the handling of stateful behavior and communication is at the core of this course.
+We hence want to see that the system consists of several components that interact with each other, and that these interactions work well.

+* The system should be able to handle several events coming in any order as they may occur in reality.
+For instance, several users may issue commands that could be in conflict with each other, and the system should handle this well.

 # Theme